devsonni/MPC-Implementation/README.md

 ## Repository Structure

+This repository contains three language implementations: Python, C++, and MATLAB.
+The MATLAB implementation includes additional models such as state prediction of the target and dynamic obstacle avoidance modules.

 - **"State predictive model of target"**: Contains the target's model, serving as a moving reference for the UAV and providing the initial cost value.
 - **"NMPC_TT"**: Contains the NMPC code.